-Cooking prime rib can seem intimidating, especially since it is so expensive and you don’t want to ruin it, but it is actually really simple!
-This easy prime rib recipe has simple ingredients and easy to follow instructions that will allow even the most novice cook to have success!
-Let’s start with the basics:
+• Easy: Cooking prime rib can seem intimidating, especially since it’s an expensive cut of meat!
+But this recipe has simple ingredients and easy to follow instructions that will allow even the most novice cook to have success!

-This section of beef is so tender and delicious that is comes at a cost.
+• Cheaper cooked from home: it’s much cheaper to serve prime rib from home, then order from a restaurant!
 Most local grocery stores carry choice grade prime rib for between $10.99 to $11.99 per pound.
 I’ve found Costco to have the lowest prices for the best quality.
 They even sometimes carry prime grade meat.

 How much do you need?